iadeelzafar/vehler/README.md

 ## How to set up Project

 It's very simple.
 This project is developed using NetBeans.
+* Install Netbeans
+* Import this project
-Don't forget to import the libraries that are in the libraries folder after opening NetBeans.
+* Add the libraries that are given in the Libraries Folder.

-Admin's username: adeel619
+* Admin's username: adeel619
   Admin's password : 9901

 ## Screenshots
 <img src="vehler_screenshots/1.png" />